Small-Bodies-Node/catch/README.md

 ### Catalina Sky Survey

 The SBN is the main archive for the Catalina Sky Survey (CSS).
-As of February 2022, the CSS data archive is continually update dated.
+As of February 2022, the CSS data archive is continually updated with observations from five telescopes ([Seaman et al. 2022](https://sbn.psi.edu/pds/resource/css.html)).
 The harvesting script, `add-css.py`, will keep track of which PDS4 labels have been previously examined and only harvest new metadata.

 ```bash
 python3 add-css.py